JeorvalCM/Digital-Economy/Week01. Unit1.1.md

 ## 8.- What do you think is the next thing that defines the difference between the 4th and 5th industrial revolution?

+ Answer can vary since is more a personal point of view, but can talb about the development of some technollogies such as computing.

 ## 9.- Mention a common example of digital economy, justify your answer.